Cossie01/Programming-Assignment/README.md

-*Submitted by*: Ciara O' Sullivan (Student Number: G00398379) *Lecturer*: Brian McGinley
+*Submitted by*: Ciara O' Sullivan (Student Number: G00398379)

+*Lecturer*: Brian McGinley

 *Programming Language used*: Python

 *Github respository at*:https://github.com/Cossie01/Programming-Assignment

 1. Introduction

+This README gives a quick overview of the Numpy Random Package in bullet form and follows this for part 3

-This README describes the overview of the overall basics and the history of the numpy random package, then digs deeper into the numpy random package.
-From there, it evaluated Simple Random data and Permutations function.
+An depth analysis then can be found in the Numpy.random.ipynb file where I describe the overview of the overall basics and the history of the numpy random package, then I dig deeper into the numpy random package.
+From there, the notebook evaluated Simple Random data and Permutations function.
 Followed by an summary of five distruibution and their everyday uses.
 This leads us to the use of seeds when genetating pseudorandom numbers.

 Alongside the README, I examine and show my workings in a single jupyter notebook - called Numpy.random.ipynb In order to view the notebook you will need to download it from this repository and open it in Juypter.
 Jupyter notebook/lab is installed with the introduction of the Anaconda program.
 If unfamiliar with these programms, it is also possible to view a static version using my direct link to my git hub (Github link:https://github.com/Cossie01/Programming-Assignment) Furthermore, all images and reference can be located in a seperate markdown file with the name References.
 I have also left some of my python code workings to show my continuous learning along the process in the notebook - Example Code.ipynb

 This repository contains aspects of four tasks outlined in the Programming brief which includes the following:

--
 Overall objectives of the assignment
 .
 Explain the overall purpose of the package.
 .
 Explain the use of the “Simple random data” and “Permutations” functions.